vercara/udns_ptt/README.md

 4. Expand "Advanced Settings"
 5. Check the box next to "Enable function URL"
 6. Select "NONE" for "Auth type"
-    * The UDNS push notifications won't be capable of sending an authorization header, but you can restrict your function url to their specific IPs.
-I will get to this below.
+    * The UDNS push notifications won't be capable of sending an authorization header, but you can restrict your function url to specific IPs.
+More on this below.
 7. Click "Create Function"

 ## Creating a Deployment Package

-I'm using the 'requests' module, so we should include that in the deployment package.
+Since we're using the 'requests' module, it needs to be included in the deployment package.
 Assuming you're in the root directory of this repo, do the following:

 ```bash
 mkdir lambda_package